-Up until the 1st July 2021, all commercial goods imported into the EU face no VAT if they are valued under €22.
-However, this is subject to change.
+Up until the 1st July 2021, all commercial goods imported into the EU faced no VAT if they were valued under €22.
+However, this has now changed.

-As of the 1st of July 2021, the €22 low-value limit is being removed which means all commercial goods valued from €0 will be subject to VAT.
+From the 1st of July 2021, the €22 low-value limit was removed which means all commercial goods valued from €0 will be subject to VAT.
 The rate of VAT varies depending on the EU country the customer resides in.
 For commercial goods valued above €150 customers are still obliged to pay customs duties upon importation into the EU.